 What are the benefits and risks in participating?

 Any volunteer can withdraw from a trial at any time.
-If you do, you should let the care team know your reasons for withdrawing as this may influence the future recruitment of additional trial participants.
+If this happens, the care team should be advised of the reasons for withdrawing as this may influence the future recruitment of additional trial participants.

-Treatments used in trials may not be made available immediately or at all after the end of the trial, in which case you will revert to treatments that are currently available.
+Treatments used in trials may not be made available immediately, or at all, after the end of the trial, in which case you would revert to treatments that are currently available.
 Even if the new treatment is effective and is brought onto the market, you should be aware that you may not be prescribed it to treat your Parkinson’s.
 The condition is extremely variable and new drugs are unlikely to be effective for everybody.

 Consent and responsibilities

 If you are accepted to join a trial, the research team running it must have your permission (consent) to enter you into the trial.
-You will be asked to sign a form to show you understand what is involved in taking part and that you are willing to take part.
-Before signing the research team should talk you through in detail what is involved and answer any questions you have.
+You will be asked to sign a form to show you understand what is involved in taking part and that you agree to this.
+Before signing, the research team should talk you through in detail what is involved and answer any questions you have.
 It is important to note that although you will be asked to sign an informed consent document, this is not a contract and you may withdraw from the trial at any time.

 Below are just some of the responsibilities you should expect to take on when enrolling as a volunteer.
 You should:

 - read all the information you have been given and ask questions if anything is unclear

 - ensure that you inform study staff if your contact details change at any time

 - provide a full medical history before you start treatment and a list of any medications you take, including over-the-counter medications